minprog/platforms/data-structures/questions2/contents.md

 ### Question 8

-For determining the complexity of the code below you don't need to take the first three lines into account.
+For determining the complexity of the code below you do not need to take the first three lines into account.

     n = 10
     set1 = set(range(0, n))